rizinorg/rizin/BUILDING.md

 ## Build fully-static binaries

-It may be useful to run rizin just by using a single file, which can be copied on other systems if necessary.
+It may be useful to run Rizin just by using a single file, which can be copied on other systems if necessary.

 ```